SylvainSoKette/vmachine/README.md

 ## Instruction set

 - NOP : ```0000 ----``` no op, used to store value in the lower 4 bits
-- LDA : ```0001 ADRS``` load value at memory adress ADDR into accumulator
+- LDA : ```0001 ADRS``` load value at memory adress ADRS into accumulator
-- ADD : ```0010 ADRS``` add value at memory adress ADDR to value in accumulator and store the result in accumulator
+- ADD : ```0010 ADRS``` add value at memory adress ADRS to value in accumulator and store result in accumulator
-- SUB : ```0011 ADRS``` subst value at memory adress ADDR to value in accumulator and store the result in accumulator
+- SUB : ```0011 ADRS``` subst value at memory adress ADRS to value in accumulator and store the result in accumulator
-- STO : ```0100 ADRS``` store accumulator value into memory adress ADDR
+- STO : ```0100 ADRS``` store accumulator value into memory adress ADRS
 - OUT : ```0101 ----``` output value in accumulator to the host's terminal
-- JMP : ```0110 ADRS``` change the program counter to the value stored in memory adress ADDR
+- JMP : ```0110 ADRS``` change the program counter to the value stored in memory adress ADRS
 - HLT : ```0111 ----``` halt the computer
-- CMP : ```1000 ADRS``` compare value in memory adress ADRS and value stored in accumulator, program counter is incremented by 1 if they are the same bit for bit (the next instruction is then skip entirely, since the program counter is incremented after the execution of every instruction)
+- CMP : ```1000 ADRS``` compare value in memory adress ADRS and value stored in accumulator.
+The program counter is incremented by 1 if they are the same bit for bit (the next instruction is then skip entirely, since the program counter is incremented after the execution of every instruction)

 ## How to

 - Pass a path to a file containing a "vbinary" as the first argument of the program.
 It must contain at most 128 '0' and '1' **characters** that will be loaded into the virtual computer's memory.
-As example vbin file is provided il this repo.
+An example vbin file is provided in this repo.
 If no file is provided, the machine will load the default test program.
+The the file provided is incorrect, as error message will be shown and the program will stop
 - ```ESCAPE``` at any time during the execution will stop the virtual machine at the current step.
 - When stopped, any key will quit the program.